Amazon S3 transfers

 Transfer name

-• In the Destination settings section, for Destination dataset, choose the dataset you created to store your data.
+• In the Destination settings section, for Destination dataset, choose the dataset that you created to store your data.

 Transfer dataset